DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 556: "I'm going to join the next one, because I have cake to burn!" -DeviCat (09-Jan-19)
 * 557: "Yay!
 Nothing is broken!
 Yay!
 Everything is working!" -DeviCat (10-Jan-19)
 * 558: "I can't wait for the day that you're able to make a visual novel DeviCat Magica: Love Starts With Sparkles ![devicatAWW](https://static-cdn.jtvnw.net/emoticons/v1/1291588/1.0) ." -pickledeggrin (10-Jan-19)
+* 559: "Cheer cup!
+I found you, cheer cup, my precious friend!" -DeviCat (12-Jan-19)

-This list is missing 186 quotes, plus any that have been recently added.
+This list is missing 181 quotes, plus any that have been recently added.